 The honors program at UD offers a scholarly and enriching community that extends well beyond graduation.
 You’ll enjoy smaller, more challenging classes and the opportunity to engage in research and assume leadership roles.
-The Hospitality Business Management department offers a special HSBM “Lerner to Leader” program where each semester honors students interact with industry leaders and visit corporate headquarters.
+The Hospitality and Sport Business Management department offers a special HSBM “Lerner to Leader” program where each semester honors students interact with industry leaders and visit corporate headquarters.

 The honors degree requires: